The DesignWare® ARC® MetaWare EV Development Toolkit is a complete set

 Simplified View of the EV Runtime Software Stack

-The CNN SDK provides tools and software to execute a trained neural network graph on the CNN engine.
+The DNN SDK provides tools and software to execute a trained neural network graph on the DNN engine.

 CNN Graph Mapping Tool